 Our suggestion instead would be to take a tour from Aberdeen which includes one or more distilleries.

-If you want a private tour experience, we have found the following two options:
+If you want a private tour experience, we have found the following options:

 - A private full day tour which includes three distillery stops

-- Another private full day tour which also includes three distillery stops
+- A private full day tour which focuses on the whisky that goes into Johnnie Walker, and includes three stops

 Of course, you can also drive yourself, either with your own car or with a rental.
 The advantages of driving yourself are that you can visit those distilleries that really interest you.